 Winner- Silhouette Cameo 4

-Another thing to consider before you purchase your die-cutting machine is the software that comes with your Cricut or Silhouette.
+Another thing to consider before you purchase your die-cutting machine is the software that comes with your Cricut or Silhouette and its ease of use.

 Silhouette software (called Silhouette Studio) is a program that you download onto your computer.
 You don’t have to have WiFi to use it.

-Silhouette Studio is great software.
-There from what I’ve read, some Cricut users prefer to use Silhouette Studio with their Cricut.
+Silhouette Studio Software is great software.
+From what I’ve read, some Cricut users prefer to use Silhouette Studio with their Cricut machines.

 You will be able to design lots of files with the software.
 This can save you money because you won’t need to